Public Relations - Corporate Communications (Pickering Learning Site)

 The Public Relations - Corporate Communications (Pickering Learning Site) program is one of the most highly regarded programs in Ontario.
 It equips you, in just two semesters, to enter an exciting industry.
 This program's Publication Relations and Corporate Communications courses are delivered through a compressed and blended learning model with in-class study and online assignments.

 - Learn to research, write, plan, edit, design and implement everything from strategic communications plans and employee newsletters to gala dinners for hundreds of people.

-- Come to understand how communications strategies influence employee attitudes, shift stakeholders’ opinions and tell an organization’s story to the media;
+- Come to understand how communications strategies influence employee attitudes, shift stockholders' opinions and tell an organization's story to the media

-If you previously completed a post-secondary education, possess strong writing skills and have the ability to manage various projects at the same time, you may want to consider this School of Communication, Media and Design undertaking.
+If you previously completed a post-secondary education, possess strong writing skills and have the ability to manage various projects at the same time, you may want to consider this School of Communication, Media, Arts and Design undertaking.

 - This program is offered at the Pickering Learning Site.
-With direct access to the Pickering Town Centre and the GO Train Station, the Pickering Learning Site is a great learning location in a small, intimate setting.
+With direct access to Pickering Town Centre and the GO Train Station, the Pickering Learning Site is a great learning location in a small, intimate setting.

-- This program requires students to have and use a mobile computing device (i.e. laptop, tablet) that meets or exceeds the recommended hardware and software requirements.
+- This program requires you to have and use a mobile computing device that meets or exceeds the recommended hardware and software requirements.
 For more information, please visit Mobile Learning Programs.

-If you wish you take this program at the Story Arts Centre, please see program 6417 - Public Relations - Corporate Communications (Story Arts Centre)
+If you wish to take this program at the Story Arts Centre, please see program 6417 — Public Relations - Corporate Communications (Story Arts Centre).